FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/03CommonFeatures.md

 ### User Identification

 The FIX Trading Community is in the process of specifying how to authenticate counterparties.
 This is expected to primarily using TLS and, optionally, using TLS in conjunction with FIX credentials.
-FIX credentials can be used after a TLS tranport has been established, whilst its FIXP session is being established.
+FIX credentials can be used after a TLS transport has been established, whilst its FIXP session is being established.
 In any event, the security features will be specified outside of FIXP, but may make use of FIXP credentials.

 FIXP does not dictate the format of user credentials.
 They are agreed between counterparties and should be documented in rules of engagement.
 The Credentials field in FIXP is of datatype Object (opaque data) so no restriction on its contents is imposed by the protocol.